jeremiedecock/snippets/processing.js/README.md

 First you have to download the *processing.js* file in this directory from http://processingjs.org/download/.
-Then, to test each snippets, simply open its *index.html* with your web browser.
+Then, to test each snippets, simply open its *index.html* file with your web browser.

 ## Processing.js vs P5.js